Hafidz Roshdi

 Muhammad Hafidz bin Roshdi (born 13 November 1994) is a Malaysian actor and model.
 He is a former contestant of Hero Remaja 2011/12 with Fattah Amin, Syafiq Kyle and Saharul Ridzwan.

 Early life

-Hafidz Roshdi was born on 13 November 1994, in Shah Alam, Selangor.
+Hafidz Roshdi was born on 13 November 1994, in Shah Alam, Malaysia.
 He is the eldest child of four siblings two young brothers and has one young sister.

 Career

-His participation in the competition made Hafidz the youngest contestant in Hero Remaja 2011/12.
+His participation in the competition made Hafidz the youngest contestant in Hero Remaja 2013/14.